aimeos/laravel-cms/docs/jsonapi-introduction.md

 ]
 ```

-It consists of a flat list of page or content items identified by their `type` and `id` values.
-You must now match the type and ID within the `relationships/content` section with the type and ID within the `included` section.
+It consists of a flat list of page or shared content items identified by their `type` and `id` values.
+You must now match the type and ID within the `relationships/contents` section with the type and ID within the `included` section.